MinJunKang/DualPixelFace/README.md

 ## Acknowledgements
 This work is in part supported by the Ministry of Trade, Industry and Energy (MOTIE) and Korea Institute for Advancement of Technology (KIAT) through the International Cooperative R\&D program in part (P0019797), `Project for Science and Technology Opens the Future of the Region' program through the INNOPOLIS FOUNDATION funded by Ministry of Science and ICT (Project Number: 2022-DD-UP-0312), and also supported by the Samsung Electronics Co., Ltd (Project Number: G01210570).

+[Face-Segmentation-Tool](https://github.com/zllrunning/face-parsing.PyTorch) : We use this repo to get face mask for demo.

 ## References
 ```
 @article{kang2021facial,